zac-stanley/us-communities-fire/README.md

 ![Table](images/cleanedTable.JPG)

-Lastly, the geometric center or centroids of the polygons were taken so that the small or maximum scale mapping could be achieved.
+Lastly, the geometric center or centroids of the polygons were taken so that the graduated symbol thematic mapping could be used at maximum scale .
 This process ensured that the attributes in the polygon were retained in the point output.

 The final output polygon and point files are GeoJSON.